hcheung01/virtual_world/README.md

 ## Description and features:
 * Able to randomly generate a scalable virtual world(Diablo style) with keyboard support!
+* Blocks data structures is ready to be implemented with User objects from/to REST API to/from databases
-* User can choose how many levels to create and to go up and down
+* User can choose how many levels to create and move up and down between levels
 * User can choose N by N size for each level
-* Each block is guarantee to have different items and non repeating
+* Each block is guarantee to generate unique items
-* Each block is guarantee to have different people
+* Each block is guarantee to generate unique list of people objects for simulation before implementing real user class defined objects from model/schema/database
-* Each block is guarantee to be randomly generated for Solid or Transparent type
+* Each block is guarantee to randomize selection between Solid or Transparent block type
 * When moving to next block, realtime information will display
 * Freedom of movement with keyboard controls